codyngpriest/alx-higher_level_programming/0x17-doubly_linked_lists/README.md

 3. Add node at the end
 This is a function that adds a new node at the end of a dlistint_t list.

+4. Free list
+This is a function that frees a dlistint_t list.